mission-impossible-android/mission-impossible-android/README.md

     ```

 ### Setup instructions for developers (with virtualenv):
-1. Install Python 3 if not already installed.
+1. Install Python if not already installed.
 Test using:
-    `python3 --version`
+    `python --version`

 2. Install [`python-virtualenv`](https://virtualenv.pypa.io/en/latest/installation.html) if not already installed.
 Test using:
     `virtualenv --version`